epandurski/swpt_trade/README.md

   Unsubscribes a RabbitMQ queue from receiving incoming messages.
   Normally, this command should not be executed directly.

+* `delete_queue`

+  Tries to safely delete a RabbitMQ queue.
+Normally, this command should not be executed directly.

 How to run the tests
 --------------------